edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 ## Step 0: Setup

-Before we can do anything, we need to ensure you have access to a Kubernetes cluster and a functioning kubectl command on your local machine.
+First, ensure you have access to a Kubernetes cluster and kubectl installed and configured.
 Probably the easiest way to get started is to run Kubernetes on your local machine using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 Another easy way is to use [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), which offers SGX-enabled nodes.

 You can validate your setup by running: